Bergen County, New Jersey: History

-In 1894, state law was changed to allow easy formation of municipalities with the Borough form of government.
+In 1894, state law was changed to allow easy formation of municipalities with the borough form of government.
 This led to the "boroughitis" phenomenon, in which many new municipalities were created in a span of a few years.
 There were 26 boroughs that were formed in the county in 1894 alone, with two more boroughs (and one new township) formed in 1895.
+Ultimately 56 boroughs were incorporated in Bergen County, the highest number for any county in New Jersey.

-On January 11, 1917, the Kingsland Explosion took place at a munitions factory in what is today Lyndhurst.
+On January 11, 1917, the Kingsland explosion took place at a munitions factory in what is today Lyndhurst.
 The explosion is believed to have been an act of sabotage by German agents, as the munitions in question were destined for Russia, part of the U.S.'s effort to supply allies before entrance into World War I. After the U.S. entry into the war in April 1917, Camp Merritt was created in eastern Bergen County for troop staging.
 Beginning operations in August 1917, it housed 50,000 soldiers at a time, staging them for deployment to Europe via Hoboken.
 Camp Merritt was decommissioned in November 1919.

 The George Washington Bridge was completed in 1931, linking Fort Lee to Manhattan.
 This connection spurred rapid development in the post-World War II era, developing much of the county to suburban levels.
 Two lanes were added to the upper level in 1946 and a second deck of traffic on the bridge was completed in 1962, expanding its capacity to becoming the world's only 14-lane suspension bridge.
 The bridge is the world's busiest motor vehicle bridge, carrying 104 million vehicles in 2019.

 In 1955, the United States Army established a Nike Missile station at Campgaw Mountain (in the west of the county) for the defense of the New York Metropolitan Area from strategic bombers.
 In 1959, the site was upgraded to house Nike-Hercules Missiles with increased range, speed, and payload characteristics.
 The missile site closed in June 1971.

 Geography

-Bergen County is located at the northeastern corner of the state of New Jersey and is bordered by Rockland County, New York to the north; by Manhattan and the Bronx in New York City, as well as by Westchester County, New York, across the Hudson River to the east; and within New Jersey, by Hudson County as well as a small border with Essex County to the south, and by Passaic County to the west.
+Bergen County is located at the northeastern corner of the state of New Jersey and is bordered by Rockland County, New York, to the north; by Manhattan and the Bronx in New York City, as well as by Westchester County, New York, across the Hudson River to the east; and within New Jersey, by Hudson County as well as a small border with Essex County to the south, and by Passaic County to the west.